Strategic Contracting and Vendor Management

 Where can I learn about CoreLogic purchase order terms and conditions?

-How does CoreLogic define diverse suppliers that are included in their Supplier Diversity Program?
+How does CoreLogic define diverse suppliers?

 What are the next steps once CoreLogic Procurement contacts my company regarding a potential procurement opportunity?